-The AD7938/AD7939 can have eight single-ended analog input channels by setting the MODE0 and MODE1 bits in the control register to 0.
+The AD7938-6 can have eight single-ended analog input channels by setting the MODE0 and MODE1 bits in the control register to 0.
 In applications where the signal source has a high impedance, it is recommended to buffer the analog input before applying it to the ADC.
-The analog input range can be programmed to be either 0 to V{REF} or 0 to 2 \times V{REF} .
+An op amp suitable for this function is the AD8021.
+The analog input range can be programmed to be either 0 V to $V{REF}$ or 0 V to $2 \times V{REF}$ .